C0PEP0D/otto/docs/policies_definitions.rst

 The agent's behavior is controlled by a policy, denoted :math:`\pi`, which maps each belief state :math:`s` to an action :math:`a`.
 That is, at each step the action is chosen according to :math:`a = \pi(s)`.

-The various policies defined in the following are already implemented in OTTO (except the optimal policy, which is not computable).
+The various policies defined in the following are implemented in OTTO (except the optimal policy, which is not computable).

 Optimal policy